What is a Sound Designer?

 The short answer

 Naturally, my more detailed answer to this question will be shaped by my particular stylistic preferences and my professional background.
-I came to sound design for theatre via a meandering journey of directing and writing my own work during and after sixth form, working as a venue technician and recording studio engineer (having dropped out of a degree in Theatre Studies after 6 weeks of nothing much!) and later bringing my artistic and technical specialisms together as a Sound Designer.
-I like to bring this love of storytelling and text together with a varied and creative interest in sound technology, along with excellent teamwork and people skills to collaborate with other creative team members, the technical staff, and the performers.
+I came to sound design for theatre via a meandering journey of directing and writing my own work, working as a venue technician and recording studio engineer and later bringing my artistic and technical specialisms together in my sound design practice.
+I bring this love of storytelling and text together with a varied and creative interest in sound technology, along with excellent teamwork and people skills to collaborate with other creative team members, the technical staff, and the performers.

 The Longer Answer...